cryptexfinance/website/src/pages/blog/2021-11-05-space-invaders-alpha-leaks-episode-9-with-karl-kreder-from-gridplus.md

 **Nate**: Last year I came across GridPlus, and I saw what was going on and I thought this is something I can really get behind.
 So I ended up with the job here, I'm working on the Phonon project, which is something very interesting.

 **BFresh**: That's cool.
-And I guess, furthering the conversation, as long as it's not too much alpha that you guys will leak on the Phonon, what are you working on ?
+And I guess, furthering the conversation, as long as it's not too much alpha that you guys will leak on the Phonon, what are you working on?

 **Karl**: Well, I'll leave it loose.
 Phonon is actually a super interesting thing.
 So basically it's a hardware and forced off chain, scalable payments solution.
 So what it basically does is it allows you to securely and privately transfer keys between smart cards.